 You also have the option to create a digital vision board using an online graphic design tool.
 With this approach, you can find images online and add them to a digital collage.
 So if you have trouble finding magazines or just want to save on costs, create a digital vision board instead.

-3. Find and cut out images that represent your financial goals
+3. Find and organize the images that represent your financial goals

 Now, when you’re putting together a financial vision board, you may also include money savings charts.
 For instance, if you’re paying off debt you may want to include a debt payoff coloring chart that tracks your progress.